 The only thing the Prusa lacks is an enclosure to make full use of its capabilities, as well as retain the smells and air contaminates from melting plastics.
 This product is a professional-grade, cool-looking enclosure you can assemble in about an hour, and works with a stock Prusa i3: no modifications needed.

 Advantages of adding a 3DUPfitters enclosure:

 Provides cool air to the power supply with no modifications to the printer

 More flexibility to print different types of filaments, including ABS

-Optional fume filter to reduce smell or vent to the outside (sold separately)
+Optional fume filter or vent to the outside (both sold separately)

 Thick 6mm acrylic doors and 3mm sides

 The enclosure works by retaining the heat from the bed to bring the ambient temperature up high enough so that ABS and other filaments that expand when they cool are stabilized.
-If you add the optional charcoal air filter, the fan will draw cool air across the power supply, simultaneously heating the air and cooling the supply.
+The optional fan will draw cool air across the power supply, simultaneously heating the air and cooling the supply.
 The heated air circulates within the enclosure providing a steading temperature; from there the air can be vented into the room, sent through an optional air filter (not included) or vented to the outside via a hose. (not included)

 How it's Built

-All of the plastic parts are 3D printed in ABS to withstand the heat from the enclosure, printed as much as possible on the Fusion3D F400, but also on upgraded FT-5 and CR-10 printers.
-The panels are cut on a CNC or laser and then flat packed for your assembly.
+All of the plastic parts are 3D printed in ABS to withstand the heat from the enclosure.
+The panels are cut on a US-made industrial laser and then flat packed for your assembly.
 All you need for assembly is just a hex wrench and a small Phillips head screwdriver. (not included.)